cameronking4/docdrift/README.md

 ## Detection and gate

-- **Gate:** We only run a Devin session when **OpenAPI drift** is detected.
+- **Gate:** We only run a Devin session when **spec drift** is detected (strict mode).
 No drift → no session.
+In auto mode, pathMapping matches also trigger a run.
-- Tier 1: OpenAPI drift (`openapi/generated.json` vs published spec)
+- Tier 1: Spec drift (generated vs published)
-- Tier 2: Heuristic path impacts from docAreas (e.g. `apps/api/src/auth/**` → guides)
+- Tier 2: Heuristic path impacts from pathMappings (e.g. `apps/api/src/auth/**` → guides)

 Output artifacts (under `.docdrift/`):

 - `drift_report.json`
 - `metrics.json` (after `run`)

-When you run docdrift as a package (e.g. `npx docdrift` or from another repo), all of this is written to **that repo’s** `.docdrift/` — i.e. the current working directory where the CLI is invoked, not inside the package.
-Add `.docdrift/` to the consuming repo’s `.gitignore` if you don’t want to commit run artifacts.
+When you run docdrift as a package (e.g. `npx docdrift` or from another repo), all of this is written to **that repo's** `.docdrift/` — i.e. the current working directory where the CLI is invoked, not inside the package.
+Add `.docdrift/` to the consuming repo's `.gitignore` if you don't want to commit run artifacts.

 ## Core flow (`docdrift run`)

 1. Validate config and command availability.
-2. Build drift report. **Gate:** If no OpenAPI drift, exit (no session).
+2. Build drift report. **Gate:** If no drift (strict mode: spec only; auto mode: spec or pathMappings), exit (no session).
 3. Policy decision (`OPEN_PR | UPDATE_EXISTING_PR | OPEN_ISSUE | NOOP`).
 4. Build one aggregated evidence bundle for the whole docsite.
 5. One Devin session with whole-docsite prompt; poll to terminal status.